storybookjs/ember/docs/configure/sidebar-and-urls.md

 <!-- prettier-ignore-end -->

 When Storybook loads, the story can show up in the sidebar as `components/My Component`.
 While accurate for most cases, it could lead to naming issues when loaded.
-Documented below are some improvements that were recently introduced.

 ### Auto-title filename case